Dog Heartworm Test

 Heartworm is transmitted by mosquitoes.
-When the mosquito bites and infected animal they ingest microscopic baby worms called microfilaria.
-After a period of 10-14 days, they will mature into larvae which have now reached the infective stage.
-When the mosquito bites your dog, the larvae can enter your dog’s bloodstream and eventually end up in the heart.
+When the mosquito bites an infected animal, they ingest microscopic baby worms called microfilaria.
+After a period of 10-14 days, they will mature into larvae, which have now reached the infective stage.
+When the mosquito bites your dog, the larvae can enter your dog’s bloodstream and eventually, end up in the heart.
 It can take up to 6 months for the larvae to mature into adult heartworms.
-The adult worms can live within your dog’s heart for 5 to 7 years which means that the worm burden can worsen each summer through continued exposure.
+The adult worms can live within your dog’s heart for 5 to 7 years, which means that the worm burden can worsen each summer through continued exposure.

 What are the treatment options for heartworms?

-Treatment options depend on several factors such as your dog’s age and the severity of the infestation.
-The more severe the infestation is, the harder it is to treat and the risk of complications increase.
-Treatment of heartworm is not something that we deal with regularly due to the lack of heartworm in our province.
+Treatment options depend on several factors, such as your dog’s age and the severity of the infestation.
+The more severe the infestation is, the harder it is to treat and the risk of complications increases.
+Treatment of heartworm is not something that we deal with regularly, due to the lack of heartworm in our province.
 If your pet has travelled to other provinces and you are concerned that they have contracted heartworm, please contact Cumberland Veterinary Clinic.
 The first step is to check a heartworm blood test.